dassie/py-vs-ext-sample/README.md

 * Debugging -> Command = C:\Python35\python.exe
 * Debugging -> Working Directory = (your output directory)

 Place a breakpoint somewhere (like the return statement inside `sayhello()`) and hit debug.
 The breakpoint will be greyed out at first because launching python.exe doesn't load your .pyd file.
 But it will get loaded when you execute the import statement.
-When `PySampleExt.greet()` is called your breakpoint should get triggered.
+When `PySampleExt.sayhello()` is called your breakpoint should get triggered.

 ## What's special about this project?